-It is a superficial, asymptomatic infection that is generally caused by a coryneform-actinomycete bacterium called Corynebacterium tenuis.
+It is a superficial, asymptomatic infection generally caused by a coryneform-actinomycete bacterium called Corynebacterium tenuis.

 Trichobacteriosis is a rare condition.
-This condition is also known as axillary trichomycosis , but this name is incorrect because it is not a fungal infection, but rather a superficial bacterial infection, so it should be called trichobacteriosis.
+This condition is also known as axillary trichomycosis.
+However, this name is incorrect because it is not a fungal infection but a superficial bacterial infection, so it should be called trichobacteriosis.

-Because the condition is asymptomatic and causes virtually no discomfort, patients generally do not seek medical attention.
-However, when a careful and deliberate search is made in the clinical context, it tends to appear more frequently.
+Patients generally do not seek medical attention because the condition is asymptomatic and causes no discomfort.
+However, when a careful and deliberate search is done in the clinical context, it tends to appear more frequently.

 Axillary trichobacteriosis is often asymptomatic.
 However, patients may report sweaty and smelly armpits, and some may be aware of nodules or concretions in the axillary hairs.